-As earlier noted, Mgahinga National Park is the smallest national park in Uganda and you will not find any accommodation facilities within the national park but there are lodges and hotels that you can use that are near the park and these are categorized into three: basic/budget, mid-range and luxury accommodation facilities.
+As earlier noted, Mgahinga National Park is the smallest national park in Uganda, and you will not find any accommodation facilities within the national park.
+Still, there are lodges and hotels that you can use that are near the park, and these are categorized into three: basic/budget, mid-range, and luxury accommodation facilities.
 Some of the facilities that you can use during the Golden Monkey Trek safari include Amajambere Iwacu community camp, Lake Mulehe safari lodge, Kisoro Traveller’s Rest Hotel, Mount Gahinga Lodge, Ikaze cottages, Montana Guest House, Mucha Hotel, Mount Gahinga Rest camp, Lake Mutanda Resort, Mgahinga Gorilla Triangle Lodge and Mucha Hotel among others.

 Getting to Mgahinga

 You can also drive from Kampala to Mgahinga, which takes about 9 to 10 hours.
-A safari vehicle is provided and you get to drive from Kampala to Masaka to Mbarara to Kabale to Kisoro before driving to the park headquarters.
+A safari vehicle is provided, and you get to drive from Kampala to Masaka to Mbarara to Kabale to Kisoro before going to the park headquarters.